arkui-x/arkui_for_android/README-EN.md

 ## Directory Structure<a name="section1791423143211"></a>

-For details about the source code structure of the ArkUI framework, see [ArkUI-X Application Project Structure](https://gitee.com/arkui-x/docs/blob/master/en/framework-dev/quick-start/project-structure-guide.md).
+For details about the source code structure of the ArkUI framework, see [ArkUI Project Structure and Building](https://gitee.com/arkui-x/docs/blob/master/en/framework-dev/quick-start/project-structure-guide.md).
 The adaptation code for the Android platform is available at **/foundation/arkui/ace\_engine/adapter/android**.
 The directory structure is as follows:

 ```
 /foundation/arkui/ace_engine/adapter/android